tulio1990/individual-project/README.md

 # Introduction
-TODO: Journal Life Project - Tulio Banegas 2023
+TODO: Journal Life Project - Tulio Banegas 2023 Diciembre

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: